By Moocall

 Growth Levers

-- Integration with third-party livestock tracking hardware
+- Integration with third-party agricultural marketplaces could expand utility

 Market Threats